IvS-KULeuven/krome-CSE/README.md

     Note to self:
     Abundances (resulting from KROME) change when using -useX (mass fractions) or -useN (number density).
 Check later why!

+- 12/07/'24:

+    Correct rates, including radiation parameters $A_V$ and $\xi$ implemented (more info see [Maes et al. 2024](https://ui.adsabs.harvard.edu/abs/2024ApJ...969...79M/abstract)), via script
+    ```
+    umist2krome_custm.py
+    ```
+    originally written by Tommaso Grassi.

+- 08/07/'24:

+    KROME runs, but the radiation component for the photodissociation reactions does not work yet.